samuelokunola326/AirbnbPricePrediction/README.md

  ###### Preprocessing/Data Cleaning
 The team used Jupyter Notebook to complete all preprocessing and data cleaning that was needed before spliting, training and testing each model.

+* Remove outliers in the upper bound of dataset.
+* Clean data by removing N/A's and adding 0 to blank numerical fileds where needed.
+*
 <!-- describe dataset  -->

 ###### Model Testing/Selection